How to Make Educational Games That Engage Your Players

 - Detective games.
 Learners must explore the game trying to solve puzzles, mysteries, or challenges.
 They are useful in helping to develop problem-solving skills.
 It is a good way to teach aspects of compliance where observation is important.

-We will guide you through our process of educational game development: discovery, educational game design, development, QA, release, and support.
+We will guide you through our process of educational game design: discovery, game design, development, QA, release, and support.
+Here are the steps on how to make educational games:

 Discovery phase